A Quick Look at LG’s UH6550 60Hz Smart LED TV

 Screen uniformity appeared to be very uniform on the 55″ model when viewing a completely black screen.
 I did not detect any clouding or light bleed.

 Side angle viewing was very good and above average on this display when compared to what I usually see on most TVs that don’t use an IPS panel.
 I experienced only very slight picture dimming when viewed at extreme off-axis angles.

-The 55UH6550 is one of LG’s more affordable 4K Ultra HD TVs and is packed with a generous helping of useful features and technology, some of which has trickled down from its higher-end models, yet is available here at a lower price point.
+The 55UH6550 is one of LG’s more affordable 4K Ultra HD TVs and is packed with a generous helping of useful features and technology, some of which have trickled down from its higher-end models, yet is available here at a lower price point.

 One of many great features worth mentioning on the UH6550 is its webOS 3.0 smart TV platform, which is well known for providing one of the best entertainment experiences currently available.

-In general, its overall picture quality is very respectable, but does come up a bit short in the areas of strong contrast and deep black levels.
+In general, its overall picture quality is very respectable but does come up a bit short in the areas of strong contrast and deep black levels.
 This is most apparent when viewing in a very dark viewing environment.
-It is however, less of an issue when the TV is viewed in a well lit room.
+It is, however, less of an issue when the TV is viewed in a well-lit room.

-I invite you to checkout LG’s UH6550, in any screen size, if you’re in the market for a decent performing 4K UHD TV that won’t break the bank.
+I invite you to check out LG’s UH6550, in any screen size, if you’re in the market for a decent performing 4K UHD TV that won’t break the bank.